Danny Baugher

-Erle Daniel Baugher, IV /ˈbɒɡər/ (born January 24, 1984) is a former American football punter.
-He was signed by the Cincinnati Bengals as an undrafted free agent in 2006.
-He played college football at Arizona.
+Erle Daniel Baugher, IV /ˈbɒɡər/ (born January 24, 1984) is an American former professional football player who was a punter in the National Football League (NFL).
+He played college football for the Arizona Wildcats before being signed by the Cincinnati Bengals as an undrafted free agent in 2006.

 Baugher was also a member of the New England Patriots, Rhein Fire, Denver Broncos, Las Vegas Locomotives, Atlanta Falcons and Oakland Raiders.

 College career

 Baugher attended the University of Arizona, where he was a finalist for the Ray Guy Award in 2005.

 Professional career

 Cincinnati Bengals

-Baugher was signed as an undrafted free agent after the 2006 NFL Draft by the Cincinnati Bengals, but was released at the start of training camp.
+Baugher was signed as an undrafted free agent after the 2006 NFL draft by the Cincinnati Bengals, but was released at the start of training camp.

 New England Patriots/Rhein Fire

 On October 10, 2006, he was signed to the Patriots' practice squad but was released on August 29, 2007.
 He played for the Rhein Fire during the 2007 season and was named to the All-League team.

 Second stint with Bengals

 Baugher was signed a second time by the Bengals on February 5, 2008 and released on April 5, 2008.